ENate/spring-jpa-hibernate-examples-repo/README.md

-# Spring, hibernate, JPA, Thymleaf Examples
+# Spring, springJPA, hibernate, spring security, Thymleaf etc

 An example of a Spring boot application together with JPA, REST, Web, thymleaf and spring security.
  To run the application, a knowledge of spring is required.